hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/18-how-faridun-made-answer-to-his-sons.md

 He made his way toward Salm's pavilion

-Of painted silk with other tents around, v.
-102
+Of painted silk with other tents around,

 Where sat both kings in conclave.
 Word was passed :